gemography/Cookiez/README.md

 # Cookiez
-Give cookiez to your collegue who deserves one.
+Give cookiez to your collegue to thank them.

-## TODO
-- [ ] Record operations on recognition exchange
-- [ ] Handle change in Slack usernames
-- [ ] Add logger

-## Notes